Buying and holding volatility usually hurts; then came 2018

 Frequent bursts of market gyrations have kept things lively in the volatility space and has made betting on enduring turmoil hugely profitable.

-While the S&P 500 is getting crushed to a degree not seen since the financial crisis a decade ago - the index is down 19 percent in the last three months - a trader who took a flyer on volatility early this year could be pocketing a profit of 70 percent or more.
+While the S&P 500 .SPX is getting crushed to a degree not seen since the financial crisis a decade ago - the index is down 19 percent in the last three months - a trader who took a flyer on volatility early this year could be pocketing a profit of 70 percent or more.

 “The thing that worked in the volatility space this year is the thing that almost never works - just buy and hold volatility,” said Matt Thompson, co-head of commodity trading adviser Typhon Capital Plc’s volatility group in Chicago.